From Open Vocabulary to Open World: Teaching Vision Language Models to Detect Novel Objects: Experiments

-\cref{fig:vis} shows a comparison between two SOTA methods and our method after completing the second task of M-OWODB and nu-OWODB.
+\paragraph{Qualitative Results} \cref{fig:vis} shows a comparison between two SOTA methods and our method after completing the second task of M-OWODB and nu-OWODB.
 Our method provides more meaningful bounding boxes for unknown classes, without significantly losing performance on known classes, which makes it easier to make trade-off between precision and recall in various applications.
 We can see that although PROB~\cite{prob} is able to detect a reasonable number of unknown objects, but there are also many high-confidence unknown bounding boxes associated with known objects.
 On the other hand, EO-OWODB~\cite{sun2024exploring} detects background as known objects while failing to detect several unknown objects.
-More discussion on the trade-off between precision and recall can be found in supplementary material.